factorhouse/helm-charts/_readme_gen/flex/templates/flex-ce.template.md

 #### Run with Local ConfigMap Configuration

 This method bundles your configuration into the Helm chart itself.
-When you run `helm install`, Helm will create the `ConfigMap` resource in Kubernetes and then configure the Kpow pod to use it.
+When you run `helm install`, Helm will create the `ConfigMap` resource in Kubernetes and then configure the Flex pod to use it.

 1.  **Create your `ConfigMap` manifest file.** The `metadata.name` inside this file must match the name you specify in the `--set` flag.
 For example, `flex-config`.
 See [flex-config.yaml.example](./flex-config.yaml.example) for a template.
 2.  **Place the manifest file** in the `./flex-ce/templates/` directory.